 Actively working as an employee is great as it is the quickest way to earn a living.
 Similarly, depending on our chosen careers, employers and/or companies may offer excellent benefit packages such as overtime pay, paid vacation, sick leave, and even pension.
 However, job security is not always guaranteed just like what many have experienced during this global pandemic.

-At the same time, we continue to look for other money saving measures and reduce recurring monthly bills to free up some funds, which eventually we can divert towards our emergency fund or investment portfolio.
+At the same time, we continue to look for other money saving measures and reduce recurring monthly bills to free up some funds, which eventually we can divert towards our emergency fund or towards our investment portfolio.
 Also, my blog contributor who is my daughter has some tips on saving money as a college or university student.

 In summary, following some of these simple routines mentioned above, you may be able to slowly build your own passive sources of income.